luso-torres/imageProcessing/README.md

                 image = Image.open(f'.\images\{fileName}').convert("L")
 ```

 Responsible for reading the images and converting them in a grayscale equivalent image.
-The library Image (PIL), has the function open that allow us to analyze our dataset.
+The library Image (PIL), has the function open that allow us to analyze our dataset;